 When listing the culprits behind oral problems, plaque and tartar come high on the list.
 But if you think those words are interchangeable, you’re mistaken — and knowing the difference between them, and how to treat them, can help to greatly improve your oral hygiene.
-Today, your Prevent Dental Suite dentist is here to explain the difference between plaque and tartar and how to deal with them — read, learn, and enjoy healthier teeth!
+Today, your Kallangur dentist is here to explain the difference between plaque and tartar and how to deal with them — read, learn, and enjoy healthier teeth!

 What is dental plaque?

 Plaque is a sticky deposit of biofilm that regularly forms on your teeth.
 When saliva, food, and drinks combine they produce bacteria, which collect where the teeth and gums meet.
 These bacteria produce acids that attack your tooth enamel and damage your gums.
 If not treated, the damage can become permanent.
 If bacteria deposits from plaque on teeth aren’t removed through regular brushing and flossing, they can lead to tooth decay, gum disease, and tartar buildup.